mahfuz271/tripguide-server/README.md

 ## Features

-* Access all service
+* Access and manage all service
-* Get service by ID
+* Access and manage all Reviews